 First, what is a marketing strategy?

-A marketing strategy is a plan for reaching a specific sales goal.
-It details what you’re doing well, and what you need to improve.
+A marketing strategy is a plan for reaching a specific business goal.
+It details how you’re already doing and what you need to improve.

 What is the difference between a marketing strategy and a tactic?

-A strategy is your entire plan.
-It includes all tasks listed by priority, sequence, and schedule.
-A tactic, on the other hand, is a method for accomplishing a single task within your strategy.
+This is an important distinction to make before we move forward.
+Your strategy is your entire plan, which includes all the tasks necessary to accomplish your goal.
+A tactic, on the other hand, is a method for completing a single task within your strategy.

-Here are a couple of marketing strategies and tactics examples:
+Here are a couple of marketing strategies and tactics examples to clear up the difference:

 - You discover that starting a podcast will provide the brand awareness and online presence you need.
 Your marketing strategy is your detailed plan to launch your podcast within 2 months.

-– Your podcast needs a name.
-Your team meeting to brainstorm and select options is a marketing tactic.
+- This podcast needs a name.
+Your have a team meeting to brainstorm and sort through options.
+This is a marketing tactic.

 What is a digital marketing strategy?

 A digital marketing strategy is simply a plan to attract new customers online.
-Some tactics might include SEO (organic search), social media, and/or paid ads.
+Some tactics are search engine optimization (SEO), social media posting, and paid ads.

 - Start defining your digital marketing goals.
-Look at the tools you’ll need and how you’ll measure success.
+Look at the tools you’ll need to accomplish them, and determine how you’ll measure your progress.
+SMART goals are the best kind to set.

-- Evaluate and list all your online assets.
+- Take an inventory of all your online assets.
 This includes:

 - Owned media (websites and podcasts)